 The Bang Niang Market is an excellent place to spend the afternoon.
 Customers are a mix of locals and tourists looking for street food, quality wares, and souvenir items.
 The friendly, fun atmosphere is perfect for families, and there are several eateries close by.
 On the other hand, Takuapa Flea Market is more locals than tourists.
 The atmosphere gives you a better insight to local culture.
 Here one can find everything from fresh fish and meats to fully cooked items.
 The flea market is located in the Old Town section of Takuapa.

-Accommodations in Phang Nga Bay
+Resorts in Phang Nga

 Aleenta Phuket Resort and Spa is an award winning luxury beach resort.
 Your rest and relaxation is guaranteed with their onsite Ayurah Wellness Centre with an Epicurean Spa.
 Casual dining is available all day and night with creative, contemporary dishes being served at The Edge and drinks and snacks offered throughout the day at the Beach Lounge.
 Contemporary Thai cuisine that is made from fresh, local ingredients can be found at The Natai, and private dining in your room can also be arranged.
 There is a fully equipped gym available as well as complimentary Wi-Fi Internet access throughout the grounds.
 Guests can choose from one or two bedroom residences, lofts, villas, or suites.
 Golf, boating, diving, and shows at Siam Miramit provide plenty of activities and entertainment for all Phang Nga Bay visitors.